rBurgett/technoagorist.com/data/episodes/0038/notes.md

 You are going to make it.

-This is Techno-Agorist episode 38.
+This is TechnoAgorist episode 38.